aws-samples/aws-cdk-intro-workshop/workshop/content/english/15-prerequisites/_index.md

 To perform this workshop, you'll need the following:

-{{% children showhidden="false" %}}

 Node.js is always required to use CDK, but all other language prerequisites are only required if building a CDK app in that specific language

 You can skip any of these steps if you have these tools already installed on